igormiliko/stets/README.md

 5. Continuous building.
 After the principals points the organized of the project is the next:
 * A Virtual DOM like a singleton to abstract the DOM interface t the client;
-* A style engine wich can wrap a component to apply styles in a curried techinic;
+* A style engine wich can wrap a component to apply styles in a currying techinic;
 * A component factory wich return a fresh component, with an id and a tag of your choice;
 * A component class that abstract a component and extends the Style engine;
 * A breakpoint engine that change the breakpoints;